COWBOY

 Paul believes that the modern world is fast forgetting the history of a

-group of brave and strong men who fostered the development of cattle
+group of brave and strong men who fostered the development of cattle ranches.

 Life was very difficult, and the cowboys life span was short.